-Latin American Politics; Comparative Politics; state-society relations; military roles; natural resource conflict; and theories of organization.
+Latin American Politics; Comparative Politics; state-society relations; military roles; natural resource conflict; security privatization; and theories of organization.

 Maiah Jaskoski (Ph.D. in Political Science, University of California, Berkeley, 2008) is Assistant Professor of National Security Affairs.
-Her research focuses on state-society relations in Latin America.
+She specializes in state-society relations in Latin America.

-Jaskoski’s current research explores further conflict in extractive industries, focusing on why some popular mobilizations trigger technical oversight and even the halting of projects, whereas in other cases conflict remains focused on compensation.
-She is investigating varying institutions that structure community participation in the approval process for new mining and hydrocarbons projects, the critical stage at which popular opposition is most likely to halt project development.
-Jaskoski is also engaged in a collaborative, interdisciplinary initiative on the conflicts and harmonies of borderlines and borderlands in the Americas.
+Jaskoski is launching a new project on another dimension of conflict in extractive industries: why some popular mobilizations surrounding extraction escalate and trigger technical oversight and even the halting of projects, whereas in other cases limited conflict focuses on compensation.
+To help answer this question, she is investigating institutions that structure community participation during the approval process for new mining and hydrocarbons projects, the stage at which popular opposition is most likely to prevent project development.

 - Military Politics and Democracy in the Andes.
-Baltimore, MD: Johns Hopkins University Press (forthcoming May 2013).
+Baltimore: Johns Hopkins University Press, 2013.

 - “Public Security Forces with Private Funding: Local Army Entrepreneurship in Peru and Ecuador.”
 Latin American Research Review 47, no. 2 (2012): 79–99.

 - “The Ecuadorian Army: Neglecting a Porous Border while Policing the Interior.”
 Latin American Politics and Society 54, no.1 (Spring 2012): 127–157.